DeuxHuitHuit/entry_relationship_field/README.md

 - Delete entry `data-delete="{entry-id}"`
 - Create entry `data-create="{section-handle}"`
 - Replace entry `data-replace="{entry-id}"`
+- Orderable handle selector `data-orderable-handle=""`
+- Collapsible selectors
+    - Handle `data-collapsible-handle=""`
+    - Content `data-collapsible-content=""`

 Attribute value is always optional: It will revert to the closest data-attribute it can find in the DOM.

-No validation is made to check if the feature has been activated in the field's setting, so use at your own risks.
+*No validation is made to check if the feature has been activated in the field's setting, so use at your own risks.*

-### AKNOWLEDGMENTS ###
+### AKNOWLEDGMENTS

 This field would not have been created if some other people did not released some really cool stuff.
 We would like to thanks everybody that contributed to those projects: